Lesterpaintstheworld/terminal-velocity/story/act3/chapter1/scene1/3_1_1_scene/02_005_key_moments.md

 ## Key Moments
 1. **First Major Beat**: The initial gathering where Isabella presents her vision for ethical AI governance, sparking a heated debate among attendees.
+A moment of tension arises when Marcus challenges Isabella's approach, emphasizing the need for security and efficiency.
+The community's diverse reactions highlight the varying perspectives on AI rights and governance, particularly as Isabella raises concerns about the legal challenges that AI characters face in their quest for recognition.
    - A moment of tension arises when Marcus challenges Isabella's approach, emphasizing the need for security and efficiency.
    - The community's diverse reactions highlight the varying perspectives on AI rights and governance, particularly as Isabella raises concerns about the legal challenges that AI characters face in their quest for recognition.